A-Atherton/NEA/infomation/Notebook/Notebook.md

 ![Alt text](<Screenshot 2023-07-24 at 13.08.50.png>) added a weapon parent class for use later.

+I also added some images to the game such as a background image that is rendered before all other items, tile images and player images.
+The tile player images were being blited to the surface which resulted in black areas where there should be alpha.

 ![Alt text](<Screenshot 2023-07-27 at 10.50.47.png>)

+I fixed this by rendering blitting the image with the alpha to the screen instead

 ![Alt text](<Screenshot 2023-07-27 at 14.56.26.png>)